-William Hardie, MD, is studying the biology of lung fibrosis using a TGF-alpha transgenic mouse model, with an emphasis on identifying signaling pathways and mediators that are targetable with existing pharmacological inhibitors.
+William Hardie, MD, is studying the biology of lung fibrosis using a TGF-beta transgenic mouse model, with an emphasis on identifying signaling pathways and mediators that are targetable with existing pharmacological inhibitors.
 His work involves the study of lung morphogenesis, acute lung injury, surfactant homeostasis and pulmonary vascular remodeling.

 Narong Simakajornboon, MD, conducts basic scientific research investigating the effects of hypoxia on the developing brain.

 Jason Woods, PhD, is one of the world’s leading experts on hyperpolarized-gas MRI and the use of such gas MRI to measure regional lung function, microstructure and physiology.
 He began his career at Washington University, where he helped lead multiple team projects related to lung imaging, biology and physiology.
 Interests in both world-class science and higher education led him to pursue simultaneous roles as a professor and academic dean, when he became program director for Washington University’s MARC (T34) training program.

 Raouf Amin, MD, director of the Pulmonary Division and of the Cystic Fibrosis Center, is studying the use of cardiac MRI as an indicator of lung disease progression in cystic fibrosis.
 Cincinnati Children’s is designated as a Translational Center within the CFF TDN.